jhogan/core/STYLE.md

 ### Justification
 In object-oriented programming, classes represent entities.
-These entiities can be real world objects such as cars, people, etc., or they can be abstract entities, such as encryption algorithms or database tables.
+These entities can be real world objects such as cars, people, etc., or they can be abstract entities, such as encryption algorithms or database tables.
 Thus the name for a class should always be a noun.

-Like all identifiers, class names are easier to rememember, write and read if they are single words in all lowercase.
+Like all identifiers, class names are easier to remember, write and read if they are single words in all lowercase.
 A good abbreviations or acronyms should be identified for use as the instance variables name of a class.
 This prevents naming overlap: